Man arrested on warrant after jumping into Zumbro River near Oronoco to escape police

 According to an OCSO deputy, a tip came in around 9:45 a.m.
 Friday about a suspect wanted on a warrant in the Oronoco area.

-OCSO said the tip mentioned the male suspect was in the area of the 600 block of River Park Pl.
+OCSO said the tip mentioned the suspect, 47-year-old Frankie Hanson was in the area of the 600 block of River Park Pl.
 SE, and that he fled on foot.

+Neighbors say Hanson was running through their backyards, officers chasing him with their guns drawn, before Hanson eventually jumped into the Zumbro river.

 Responding officers did a 3-mile track and located the man in the Zumbro River, followed him, and eventually took him into custody without incident around 11:15 a.m.